python-poetry/poetry/CONTRIBUTING.md

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 * **Provide your pyproject.toml file** in a [Gist](https://gist.github.com) after removing potential private information (like private package repositories).
 * **Provide specific examples to demonstrate the steps to reproduce the issue**.
-Include links to files or GitHub projects, or copy-paste-able snippets, which you use in those examples.
+Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **If the problem is an unexpected error being raised**, execute the corresponding command in **debug** mode (the `-vvv` option).